Intelligence Chairman Accuses Obama Aids of Hundreds of Unmasking Requests

 Unmasking a public or political official who is trying to sell out the country should earn you a $3 fine and a gift certificate to Chili's.

 By the way, did the members of the Trump administration and his campaign team speak to anyone who wasn't Russian?
 And why do they seem to have such awful memories when it comes to these meetings when they're filling out (or amending) their security clearance forms?
-I mean, the Russians I
+I mean, the Russians I know tend to be pretty memorable people.

 Re:the foreign service (Score:5, Interesting)